IgnacioGarrido/Gavl/README.md

 In each generation a random selection process based on the fitness value is performed for the subsequent pairing and crossover.

 _\* If other selection method is wanted, it can be set by calling the method ```.set_hyperparameter('selection', new_selection_function)```, where new_selection_function is the function that performs this new selection method.
 It must be a function that receives three arguments and returns a list of the selected individuals.
 It receives (in this order) a list with the population (list of objects of the class Individual), the attribute 'minimize' (1 -> minimize; 0 -> maximize) and the number of individuals to be selected.
-It must return a list with the IDs of the selected individuals (individual.\_id)._
+It must return a list with the IDs of the selected individuals (attribute individual.\_id)._

 _\** If more information is wanted, go to the docs and the definition of the roulette wheel selection function in ga_variable_length/tools/selection.py._